wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/activate-afterpay.md

 + [CS-Cart](/integrations/cs-cart/changelog/) > available from version 1.3.0.
 Released on the 8th of October 2018

++ [X-Cart](/integrations/x-cart/) > available from version 2.2.0.
+Released on the 24th of April 2019

-To apply for AfterPay, go to [AfterPay.nl](https://www.afterpay.nl/nl/zakelijk/offerte)
+To apply for AfterPay, go to [AfterPay.nl](https://www.afterpay.nl/nl/zakelijk/offerte) or [AfterPay.be](https://www.afterpay.be/be/footer/zakelijke-partners/offerte-aanvragen)

 For existing clients of AfterPay, contact <sales@afterpay.nl> to connect your AfterPay account with your MultiSafepay Control.

->_Currently MultiSafepay only offers AfterPay in the Netherlands._
+>_Currently MultiSafepay offers AfterPay in the Netherlands and Belgium._